Frat’s Dragonkin: The Banished Guide -

 On the Tracker, when you hold down shift and left click to cast "Ricochet Shot" without an enemy targeted, then move your mouse onto the target, when you let go of shift, the character takes off running instead of continuing to cast the skill at range.
 If your keep holding down the left click, and mouse off, then back onto the enemy again, it will start working normally.

-On the Tracker, when you have "Executioner's Claws" bound to the keyboard or right mouse button, it never moves into range of the target.
+On the Tracker, when bound to the keyboard or right mouse button, "Executioner's Claws" never moves into range of the target.
 If bound to the left mouse button and cast on a ranged target, it will cast the skill in place, then move into range and attack normally.

-On the Tracker, when you have "Acrobatic Strike" bound to the keyboard or right mouse button, it will continually attack while moving in the direction of the enemy until it gets to it.
+On the Tracker, when bound to the keyboard or right mouse button, "Acrobatic Strike" will continually attack while moving in the direction of the enemy until it gets to it.
 If bound to the left mouse button and cast on a ranged target, it attacks where the character is, then moves to the target and attacks the target.

-On the Tracker, when on the left mouse button, "Malignant Assault" casts the skill where the character is, then moves to the location of the enemy.
+On the Tracker, when bound to the left mouse button, "Malignant Assault" casts the skill where the character is, then moves to the location of the enemy.
 On keyboard or right mouse button, it just never moves into range.

-On the Tracker, when on the left mouse button, "Gathered Gales" cannot charge up (as with most channeled skills).
+On the Tracker, when bound to the left mouse button, "Gathered Gales" cannot charge up (as with most channeled skills).

-On the Tracker, when on the left mouse button, "Dance of Daggers" doesn't work properly (as with most channeled skills).
+On the Tracker, when bound to the left mouse button, "Dance of Daggers" doesn't work properly (as with most channeled skills).

-On the Tracker, when on the left mouse button, "Rapid Fire" stops attacking sometimes when the button is held down.
+On the Tracker, when bound to the left mouse button, "Rapid Fire" stops attacking sometimes when the button is held down.

-On the Tracker, when on the left mouse button, "Explosive Shot" stops attacking sometimes when the button is held down.
+On the Tracker, when bound to the left mouse button, "Explosive Shot" stops attacking sometimes when the button is held down.

 On the Oracle, when you hold down shift and left click to cast "Electric Wall", the character just runs and casts the skill at max distance.
 When you hold down left click on the enemy that is out of range (but not when in range), it will cast the skill, then continue running into the enemy.

-On the Oracle, when on the left mouse button, "Lightning Beam" cannot charge up (as with most channeled skills).
+On the Oracle, when bound to the left mouse button, "Lightning Beam" cannot charge up (as with most channeled skills).

-On the Oracle, no matter where it is bound, casting "Electric Wave" breaks the left shift (force attack) from keeping the character in place when the left click is held.
+On the Oracle, when bound to any button, casting "Electric Wave" breaks the left shift (force attack) from keeping the character in place when the left click is held.

-On the Knight, no matter where it is bound, casting "Rallying Banner" breaks the left shift (force attack) from keeping the character in place when the left click is held.
+On the Knight, when bound to any button, casting "Rallying Banner" breaks the left shift (force attack) from keeping the character in place when the left click is held.

 On the Knight, if you hold shift and left click with "Rapid Strike" bound to it, upon release of left click, the character will move (even with shift still held).

-On the Knight, when on the left mouse button, "Show of Strength" breaks the left shift (force attack) from keeping the character in place.
+On the Knight, when bound to the left mouse button, "Show of Strength" breaks the left shift (force attack) from keeping the character in place.
 Additionally, it casts the skill in place, before moving into range to hit the enemies.

 On the Knight, if you hold shift and left click with "Magnetic Shield" bound to it, the character will stay still if you are hovering over an enemy, but move if you aren't hovering over an enemy.

-On the Knight, when on the left mouse button, "Offensive Rampart" doesn't work properly (as with most channeled skills).
+On the Knight, when bound to the left mouse button, "Offensive Rampart" doesn't work properly (as with most channeled skills).

-On the Knight, when on the left mouse button, "Flamethrower" doesn't work properly (as with most channeled skills).
+On the Knight, when bound to the left mouse button, "Flamethrower" doesn't work properly (as with most channeled skills).

-On the Knight, when on the left mouse button, "Blazing Arrow" casts the skill once before moving into attack range.
+On the Knight, when bound to the left mouse button, "Blazing Arrow" casts the skill once before moving into attack range.

-On the Knight, when on the left mouse button, "Compressed air" casts the skill once before moving into attack range.
+On the Knight, when bound to the left mouse button, "Compressed air" casts the skill once before moving into attack range.

-On the Knight, when on the left mouse button, "Solar Flare" casts the skill once before moving into attack range.
+On the Knight, when bound to the left mouse button, "Solar Flare" casts the skill once before moving into attack range.

 Summons do not attack any enemies or enemy structures that can't attack.
 This includes many quest objectives, and even the giant leech semi-boss.
 They sometimes also don't see regular enemies that haven't attacked yet.